Agarwalprerna/Riscv/README.md

 | Hazard Handling  | Not required |  Needs branch prediction , forwarding  and pipeline flushing for Correctness  |
 ## Testing and Verification

-1. Tested using Bubble Sort algorithm in C and complied in RISC V assembly
+1. Tested using Bubble Sort algorithm in C and then complied in RISC V assembly Language
 2. Waveform based inspection using Vivado

 ## Educational Applications